Galija: Album trilogy and peak of popularity (1987–1994)

 On 11 June 1991, Galija performed as the opening band on Bob Dylan's concert at Zemun Stadium.
-In September, the group held their last pre-war concert in Sarajevo, in the club Fis.
+In September, the group held their last pre-war concert in Sarajevo, in the club FIS.
 During the year, the band released the compilation album Ni rat ni mir (Odlomci iz trilogije) (Neither War nor Peace (Passages from the Trilogy)), which, alongside songs from the trilogy, included two new tracks: "Pravo slavlje" ("Real Celebration", also a word play, with "Pravoslavlje" meaning "Orthodoxy" in Serbian) and "Na Drini ćuprija" ("The Bridge on the Drina", named after Ivo Andrić's novel).
 The 7-inch single with the two songs was given as a gift to the audience on their concert in Sava Centar, which featured guest appearances by Fejat Sejdić Trumpet Orchestra, St. George Choir and pianist Miloš Petrović.
 A year later, they held another concert in Sava Centar, as a part of celebration of the publishing house Srpska književna zadruga one-hundred-year anniversary.
 The band's guest on the concert was actress and singer Olivera Katarina, which was her first public appearance after many years she had spent away from the public.
 For this occasion, the band recorded another gift single, entitled Jednom u sto godina (Once in a Hundred Years) and featuring a cover of Film song "Mi nismo sami" ("We Are Not Alone") and a cover of Indexi song "Sanjam" ("I'm Dreaming"), the latter featuring an old recording of Ivo Andrić's voice.
 With the ongoing wars in Croatia and in Bosnia, the single, with a cover of a song by a Zagreb-based band (Film) and a song by a Sarajevo-based band (Indexi), was perceived in Serbian public as an anti-war and deeply symbolic record.

 At the beginning of 1993, Zlatković left the band; three years later he would release his only solo album A be da be, after which he would devote himself to composing film and theatre music.
 Oliver Jezdić became the group's new keyboardist, and Bratislav Milošević joined as the new bass guitarist.
 In 1994, Galija released the double album Karavan (Caravan).
 The album was recorded in Cyprus and produced by Saša Habić.
 Part of the album lyrics was written by Kanjevac, and part by Predrag Milosavljević.
-The album featured a guest appearance by Generacija 5 guitarist Dragan Jovanović on acoutic guitar.
-The album included a cover of the traditional song "Petlovi" ("Roosters").
+The album featured a guest appearance by Generacija 5 guitarist Dragan Jovanović on acoutic guitar, and included a cover of the traditional song "Petlovi" ("Roosters").
 After Karavan was released, Kanjevac ended his collaboration with Galija.